GavinBurnett/stegstream-client/README.md

 ./stegstream-client http://localhost:8080/Audio

 This will download the streamed music file and extract the hidden file from it.
+The music file is securely deleted after extraction has taken place.
 The hidden file will be written to the same directory that the client program is stored in.

 Getting the hidden file from a file on the local hard drive